 Please don’t get confused by the usage of the

-future method from the
+apply method of the

-scala.concurrent package in this example.
+Future companion object in this example.
 I’m just using it because it is so convenient for executing a block of code asynchronously.
 I could just as well have implemented the computation of the result (which involves a lot of sleeping) in a

 Runnable that is executed asynchrously by an

 ExecutorService, with a lot more boilerplate code.
 The point is that the

 Promise is not completed in the caller thread.

 Let’s redeem our campaign pledge then and add an

 1 2 3 4 5 6 7 8 9